 This technology ensures that the rich, vibrant color you choose on day one stays true year after year, without the need for sanding, staining, or painting.
 It’s a key reason why so many people are choosing capped composite for their outdoor projects.
 It delivers the look of wood without the constant upkeep, letting you spend more time enjoying your yard and less time working on it.
 Let’s break down exactly how this protective layer works to keep your garden looking its best.

-UV Protection to Prevent Fading
+Built-In UV Protection Prevents Fading

 Think of the cap on a composite board as a powerful, built-in sunscreen for your garden.
 This durable polymer sleeve completely encases the inner core, shielding it from the sun's harsh ultraviolet (UV) rays.
 It’s this constant exposure to UV radiation that causes wood to fade and turn gray over time.
 By blocking those rays, the cap preserves the integrity of the color pigments within the board.
 This added layer of protection is what makes capped composite a superior choice for outdoor structures, ensuring your investment continues to look fresh and vibrant season after season.